adamchlus/adamchlus.github.io/_pages/cv.md

 ## Outreach and Mentoring
 -  Minorities in Agriculture, Natural Resources and Related Sciences Youth Leadership Institute **2017**
+   - Designed and lead lab exercise introducing high school students to the basics of leaf optical properties and their application to ecological research.
 -  Independent study mentor Biology 152  **2017**